connectrpc/connectrpc.com/docs/go/deployment.md

 streaming RPCs if your API is exposed to untrusted clients.
 For more detail, see [this Go issue][go-deadlines].

-The Go HTTP server timeout applies to the entire operation duration, even for streaming calls.
-So if an operation takes longer than that, the server closes the stream and clients can see the error message, which will look something like:
+Also, if your [http.Server](https://pkg.go.dev/net/http#Server) has the `ReadTimeout` or `WriteTimeout` field configured, it applies to the entire operation duration, even for streaming calls.
+See the [FAQ](../faq.md#stream-error) for more information.

-`stream error: stream ID 5; INTERNAL_ERROR; received from peer`

 ## Observability